flashbots/mev-research/FRPs/active/FRP-37.md

       * Classic static and simultaneous-move games: Prisoner’s Dilemma (PD), Public Goods
       * Dynamic and sequential games: Harvest, Cleanup
       * Asymmetric information games: Simple Bargaining
+      * Putting one of the above games on-chain to test on LLM agent's ability in comprehending and creating smart contracts (in solidity).

+3. Characterize the efficacy of prompt-injection attacks and ways of mitigation when other agents are not controlled by LLM but are strategic agents capable of adversarial/exploitative behavior.

-3. Optional: implement a commitment device framework on SUAVE
+4. Optional: implement a commitment device framework on SUAVE

 The ultimate deliverables will be a research paper elucidating the findings and a concise blog post providing explanatory insights.